turbolukoshko/dashboard/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## About Project

+JWT Authentication with Next.js and Tailwind CSS

+Objective: Develop a Next.js application that integrates JWT (JSON Web Token) authentication, enabling user login and access to a protected dashboard page.

+Specifications:

+1. Login Page:

+- Design a clean and intuitive login page using Tailwind CSS and Shadcn UI components.
+- The page should have input fields for username and password, along with a "Login" button.
+- Implement client-side validation to ensure that the input fields are not empty before submitting.
+- Display appropriate error messages for incorrect credentials or server errors.

+2. Authentication:

+- Implement JWT authentication on the server-side.
+- On successful authentication, a JWT should be created and sent to the client.
+- Store the JWT securely on the client-side and use it to manage the session.

+3. Dashboard Page:

+- Upon successful login, redirect the user to a dashboard page.
+- Display a welcome message on the dashboard, mentioning the username of the logged-in user.
+- Implement a "Logout" button that clears the JWT and redirects the user back to the login page.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: